amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        (and readers in the future) may want to know to which extent the job of writing lenses can be automatically done.

 We chose our benchmarks from the FlashFill paper because the 238 tasks are, unfortunately, not publicly available.
-In general, our benchmark suite goes beyond the level of difficulty required for data cleaning.
 Many real-life file format descriptors involve large numbers of disjunctions and nested iterations, which FlashFill is either bad at (for disjunctions) or cannot handle at all (nested iterations).

-A more thorough comparison to FlashFill can be found in the previous Synthesizing Bijective Lenses paper.
+In our previous work, we compared FlashFill to our bijective synthesis algorithm in more detail, finding that FlashFill was able to synthesize just 5 of the 39 examples that we had at that time due to the presence of nested iterations.
+In any subsequent version of this paper, we would be happy to compare our work with FlashFill in greater detail.

                                 -------------